 The purpose of the elective blocks is to allow residents to augment their education with an individualized plan developed by each resident and his or her advisor.
 Elective rotations can occur in a variety of settings in Klamath Falls and beyond.
-In addition, electives are available in Klamath Falls or Bend for residents who desire further training in procedures such as endoscopy or colposcopy or who desire further training in obstetrics.
-Electives may also be used to investigate future practice sites or for international medicine experiences.
-As per regulatory standards, the maximum away rotation time in each year is two months.
+Electives may also be used to augment cognitive or procedural skills, pursue areas of passion in medicine or for international medicine experiences.

 The inpatient medicine rotation for third year residents takes place at Sky Lakes Medical Center.
 The second and third year residents supervise and assist the first year residents on the medicine service in delivering inpatient care.
 Residents will develop their proficiency and efficiency in managing complex patients and become leaders of the inpatient team, running teaching rounds and prioritizing admissions.

 Maternal Child Health- 0-8 weeks

 This rotation is for MCH/OB track residents only as third years have the ability to tailor their education based on whether they intend to provide maternity care after graduation.

 As third-year residents on MCH/obstetrics, have greater independence and involvement triaging and managing patients at the Family Birthing Center.
 Residents gain skills in both low and high risk obstetrics and assist on C-sections.
 Options for primary C-section training exist through our C-section pager program, through which recent residents have primaried more than 65 C-sections.

 The surgery rotation takes place at Sky Lakes Medical Center in Klamath Falls.
 The emphasis is on learning minor outpatient surgical procedures, first assisting at major surgery and perioperative care.
 Three experienced general surgeons from the community supervise residents, on a one-to-one basis.